 A few weeks ago we recommended planting a green manure crop as one of the fastest and easiest ways to improve your soil before you plant fruit trees.
-This week we’re showing you what the crop should be looking like by by now, and what to look for.
+This week we’re talking about what to do next.

 A green manure is a fast-growing crop of (usually) annual plants, and it’s one of the quickest ways to improve soil fertility and add organic matter to your soil.